pragmagrid/gpupt/README.rst

    unique across different hosts.
 #.
 A single GPU card will be assigned to a VM host.
 The logical name for a GPU card on any VM is always ``gpupci``
    without indexes.
 See example below for usage.
+#. `Cuda roll`_ is installed on vm-containers and on the guest VMs.

 Building